-There are two scenarios which are to be detailed in the terms of the planning agreement to ensure that the obligations of the agreement are fulfilled by the proponent of the planning proposal.
+There are a number of possible scenarios which are to be detailed in the terms of the planning agreement to ensure that the obligations of the agreement are fulfilled by the proponent of the planning proposal.

+(a) Generally, the developer's obligations in relation to caveat and registration of the PA must be met as soon as possible after gateway determination and prior to gazettal notice, bank guarantee must be delivered to Council upon gazettal notice and delivery of the contribution (e.g. payment of monetary contribution), prior to the issuing of any construction certificate related to the subject development application otherwise, generally the delivery of the contribution will be upon gazettal notice.

-- (a) If the proponent of the planning proposal is also the development applicant and continues to develop the site, then the developer's obligations must be met prior to the issuing of any construction certificate related to the subject development application. - Note: there may be a significant time gap between the gazettal of the planning proposal and the issuing of a construction certificate for any subsequent development of the subject site.
-Timing must be a key consideration during the negotiation of the planning agreement terms. - (b) If the proponent of the planning proposal sells the site, the proponent is to meet the obligations of the planning agreement, particularly the delivery of developer contributions (i.e. payment of monetary contribution), upon the sale of the land.
-This is to be secured through the placement of a caveat on the land prior to the gazettal of the planning instrument.
+Note: there may be a significant time gap between the gazettal of the planning proposal and the issuing of a construction certificate for any subsequent development of the subject site.
+Timing must be a key consideration during the negotiation of the planning agreement terms.
+As such a mechanism such as CPI increases may be applied to the calculation of the development contribution.

+(b) If the proponent of the planning proposal intends to sell the site it must immediately notify Council in writing.
+Generally, the proponent must meet the obligations of the planning agreement, particularly the delivery of developer contributions (e.g. payment of monetary contribution), on or before settlement of the sale of the land.
+This is to be secured through registration of the planning agreement, caveat against the title of the land and provision of bank guarantee as required under (a).